AfroDan91/Project-3/readme.md

 <br/>
 This board was our map through the sprint and enabled us to work quickly and efficiently throughout.<br/>
+We moved items from column to column as we worked our way through them, putting them back in the ToDo list if encountered an unanticipated blocker and moving on to something else.<br/>
+Using this board mean we never had a time where someone had nothing to do or a time where everyone was working on the same thing in error.
 <br/>

 ## **Conventions** <br/>